Alice Fraser: Podcasting

 In January 2017, Fraser received a Tomorrow Maker grant for her podcast, Tea with Alice.
 Previous guests on the podcast have included Wil Anderson, Neil Gaiman and Richard Herring.
 The Tea With Alice podcast is funded by Fraser's Patreon.

 In 2017, Fraser became a semi-regular co-host on the long running British podcast The Bugle, hosted by Andy Zaltzman.
 In January 2020, she launched The Bugle Presents...
 The Last Post, a daily 15-minute podcast of news from an alternate dimension, which The Guardian described as addressing topical issues "with impressive zeal and a clever script".
 In February 2021, Fraser began hosting The Gargle, a weekly podcast discussing non-political news stories, describing itself as the "audio glossy magazine" to The Bugle's audio newspaper.

 in 2019 and 2020, Fraser worked with neuroscientist Ash Ranpura on a number of documentaries produced by Somethin' Else for Audible, including the bestselling In The Habit: Introduction to Habit Change.
 Fraser also created and cohosted a show for BBC Radio with astrophysicist and science educator Jen Gupta, called Stranger Than Sci Fi.

 Fraser is a regular writer and guest on the BBC Radio panel show The News Quiz.

 Video games

 Fraser appeared in voiceover in the 2020 game Watch Dogs: Legion, as co-host with Andy Zaltzman of fictional radio station The Bug, in the style of her work with Zaltzman on The Bugle.

+Book

+Her first book, A Passion for Passion: A Delirious Love Letter to Romance, was published in 2025.

 Personal life

 Fraser's paternal grandfather was a naturalised Briton, born Adolf Friedenberg, later changing his name to Andrew Peter Fraser.
 Her father is a Jewish-turned-Buddhist professor of law named Michael Fraser.

-She has a twin brother, musician and philosopher Henry Fraser.
+She has two children.